Frontend Interview Questions for Developers

 The continually sought-after frontend developer harbors a specialized comprehension of user-facing technologies, making them an indispensable asset in virtually every application team.

-According to the CoderPad 2023 Developer survey, frontend developers are the fourth-most in-demand job role technical recruiters are looking to fill.
+According to the CoderPad 2024 Developer survey, frontend developers are the third-most in-demand job role technical recruiters are looking to fill.

 The sections that follow furnish a range of hands-on coding exercises and interview inquiries devised to scrutinize a candidate’s prowess in frontend development during technical screenings.